tomatolog/manticore/docs/3_indexing/indexes.rst

 that you still can update document's <b>attributes</b> on the fly, even with the disk indexes.)

-This “rebuild only” limitation might look as a big constraint at a f.html glance.
+This “rebuild only” limitation might look as a big constraint at a first glance.
 But in reality, it can very frequently be worked around rather easily by setting up multiple disk indexes, searching through them all, and only rebuilding the one with a fraction of the most recently changed data.
-See `the section called “Live index updates” <../live_index_updates.html>`__ for details.
+See `the section called “Live index updates” <../live_index_updates.md>`__ for details.

 <b>RT indexes</b> enable you to implement dynamic updates and
 incremental additions to the full text index.
 RT stands for Real Time